School of Medicine

 Clinical Assistant Professor, Medicine - Pulmonary, Allergy & Critical Care Medicine

 BioDr.
-Chen is a board-certified, fellowship-trained specialist in allergy/immunology and internal medicine.
+Chen is a board-certified, fellowship-trained specialist in allergy and immunology and internal medicine.
 She is a clinical assistant professor in the Department of Internal Medicine, Division of Pulmonary, Allergy, and Critical Care Medicine at Stanford University School of Medicine.

 With training in pediatric and adult allergy/immunology, Dr. Chen provides expertise in chronic urticaria, angioedema, drug allergy, severe asthma, food allergy and allergic rhinitis.
 She excels at addressing the impact of allergies on quality of life and productivity.
 Driven by a desire to help people and deliver exceptional care, Dr. Chen takes great pride in the effectiveness and efficiency of her services, her attention to detail, and the excellent patient satisfaction scores she earns.
 She has trained and worked in a broad range of clinical care settings, including private practice, the Veterans Administration, major health systems, and academic medical centers, like Stanford Health Care.